NLP-UBC/NLP_Onboarding/compute/NLP_Servers.md

 # UBC NLP Servers
-Our lab has 3 servers with a total of 6 GPUs.
+Our lab has a total of 17 GPUs.
 Access to these GPUs are restricted to only members of our group.
 This document will walk you through steps to [obtain access](#obtaining-access) to our servers, details about the [file system](#file-system), as well as providing you with some of [my experiences](#personal-experiences) using these compute clusters.
 More information can be found [here](https://my.cs.ubc.ca/docs/using-department-research-cluster)

 ## Getting Access